-The Allied attack on a bomb shelter in Amirya district of Baghdad resulted in the death of hundreds of civilians on Followed by this incident the USSR revived the 13 February. diplomatic initiatives to end the hostilities.
-Soviet sent Yevgeny Primakov as special envoy of Gorbachev to Iraq.
-Following the discussions, on 15 February 1991 for the first time since August 1990.
-Iraq accepted in principle that it should Kuwait but insisted Israeli-Palestinian withdraw from that conflict should be part of regional negotiations.
+The Allied attack on a bomb shelter in Amirya district of Baghdad resulted in the death of hundreds of civilians on 13 February.
+Followed by this incident the USSR revived the diplomatic initiatives to end the hostilities.
+Soviet sent Yevgeny Primakov as special envoy of Gorbachev to Following the discussions, on 15 February 1991 for the first time since August 1990, Iraq accepted in principle that it should withdraw from Kuwait but insisted that Israeli-Palestinian conflict should be part of regional negotiations.
 27